Barry Rogerson

-Barry Rogerson (born 25 July 1936) was the first Bishop of Wolverhampton from 1979 to 1985 and, from then until his retirement in 2002, the Bishop of Bristol.
-He holds Honorary degrees from Bristol & the West of England Universities.
+Barry Rogerson (25 July 1936 – 20 August 2026) was a British Anglican bishop.
+He was the first Bishop of Wolverhampton from 1979 to 1985 and, from then until his retirement in 2002, the Bishop of Bristol.
+He held honorary degrees from Bristol and the West of England universities.
 He was made a Freeman of the City and County of Bristol in 2003.

-Career
+Early life and career

-Rogerson was educated at the University of Leeds and Wells Theological College.
-Initially a bank employee, he was ordained in 1962, after which he held curacies at St Hilda's South Shields and St Nicholas’ Bishopwearmouth.
-From 1967 to 1975 he was a lecturer at Lichfield Theological College and then Salisbury and Wells Theological College, after which he became Vicar and subsequently Team Rector of St Thomas' Church, Wednesfield—a post he held until his ordination to the episcopate.
+Rogerson was born on 25 July 1936.
+He was educated at the University of Leeds and Wells Theological College.
+Initially a bank employee, he was ordained in 1962, after which he held curacies at St Hilda's South Shields and St Nicholas' Bishopwearmouth.
+From 1967 to 1975 he was a lecturer at Lichfield Theological College and then Salisbury and Wells Theological College, after which he became vicar and subsequently team rector of St Thomas' Church, Wednesfield—a post he held until his ordination to the episcopate.

-In 1978 he was seconded for six months to the Anglican Church of Melanesia to teach at the Bishop Patteson Theological College at Kohimarama in the Solomon Islands.
-He served as Chairman of the Melanesian Mission in England until his retirement in 2002.
+In 1978 he was seconded for six months to the Anglican Church of Melanesia to teach at Bishop Patteson Theological College at Kohimarama in the Solomon Islands.
+He served as chairman of the Melanesian Mission in England until his retirement in 2002.

-Rogerson was elected as a Suffragan Bishop to the General Synod of the Church of England and House of Bishops in 1982.
-During his membership of the General Synod he was chairman of the Interfaith Consultancy Group (IFCOG) and continued to be a member of the advisory board of Ministry, ultimately becoming its chairman.
-During his latter years on the Board he was instrumental in encouraging the Church of England to take the Distinctive Diaconate seriously, introducing the report For Such A Time as This to the General Synod in 2001.
+Rogerson was elected as a suffragan bishop to the General Synod of the Church of England and House of Bishops in 1982.
+During his membership of the general synod he was chairman of the Interfaith Consultancy Group (IFCOG) and continued to be a member of the advisory board of ministry, ultimately becoming its chairman.
+During his latter years on the board he was instrumental in encouraging the Church of England to take the distinctive diaconate seriously, introducing the report For Such A Time as This to the general synod in 2001.

 Ecumenism

-Starting as Chairman of Churches Together in Wolverhampton, Rogerson became a member of the World Council of Churches' Faith and Order Commission in 1987, and in 1991 a member of its Central Committee, a role which he held until his retirement.
-In 1997 he became a member of Churches Together in Britain and Ireland (CTBI) subsequently becoming one of its president.
-His final contribution was to co-chair with the Reverend.
-Dr. John B. Taylor the committee which produced the Report The Anglican-Methodist Conversations in 2001.
+Starting as chairman of Churches Together in Wolverhampton, Rogerson became a member of the World Council of Churches' Faith and Order Commission in 1987, and in 1991 a member of its central committee, a role which he held until his retirement.
+In 1997 he became a member of Churches Together in Britain and Ireland (CTBI), subsequently becoming one of its presidents.
+His final contribution was to co-chair with the Reverend John B. Taylor the committee which produced the The Anglican-Methodist Conversations report in 2001.